lukebarton/curriculum-vitae/README.markdown

 * Key technologies used in the role included:

- * AJAX, XML, JavaScript, XML, JSON, PHP5 and MySQL
+ * AJAX, XML, JavaScript, XML and JSON

 ---